uadmin/uadmin-docs/_build/html/_sources/api/log_functions.rst.txt

     // For Windows
     func(level int, msg string, a ...interface{}) error

+Syslogf records a log in the system in syslog.
+For Windows it created a file and records the logs there.

 uadmin.TrailLoggingLevel
 ------------------------
 `Back To Top`_

 .. _Back To Top: https://uadmin-docs.readthedocs.io/en/latest/api/log_functions.html#log-functions

+.. code-block:: go

+    // Type: int
+    var TrailLoggingLevel = INFO

 TrailLoggingLevel is the minimum level to be logged into syslog.

-Type:

-.. code-block:: go

-    int